Female doctor writes prescription

 Failing a Drug Test: Consequences for Nurses and Physicians

 Nurses subject to random drug testing by health care facilities are also at greater risk of losing their nursing licenses in California.
 This includes testing for use of cannabis despite the fact that California legalized recreational use under Proposition 64.
 It is easy to fail a drug test for marijuana as cannabis doesn’t metabolize quickly and evidence of cannabis use can stay in a person’s system long after the psychoactive effects of the drug have worn off.
 There is no way to predict how long cannabis will stay detectable in your system.
-In many cases, nurses failing these drug tests simply showed up for work with drug residue in his or her system from recent recreational use.
+In many cases, nurses failing these drug tests simply showed up for work with drug residue in their system from recent recreational use.

 Nurses who fail a drug test for marijuana are reported to the BRN.
 A failed drug test and BRN disciplinary action with regard to your nursing license can not only result in the suspension or revocation of your California nursing license but can also seriously impact your job prospects as a nurse afterwards.
 Under California law, all employers retain the right to require pre-employment drug tests and take illegal drug use into consideration in making employment decisions.